itamarkln/wafflle-video-editor/README.md

 # wafflle-video-editor

-An Angular v18.0 application for video editing
+An Angular v18.0 application for video editing capabilities.

+This application is build over the Feature-Based-Architecture design.